-Key Takeaway for Marketers: Segment your audience and go to where they already hang out online.
+Key Takeaway for Marketers: Segment your business to business audience and go to where they already hang out online.
 Then, produce content specific to their interests.

 According to the Edelman Trust Barometer, 84 percent of B2B decision makers begin their buying process through a referral.

 Everyone from frontline salespeople to sales leaders agree that referrals are some of the best leads you can get.
 Leads generated through referral marketing have a higher conversion rate, close faster, and have a much higher lifetime value.

 Only 30 Percent of B2B Companies Have a Formal Referral Program